Slideshow: Top Surprises of Life After Baby Arrives

 All those how-to books you read about parenting, and all those things you swore you would never do ...
 Maybe in a perfect world there are perfect parents.
-In the real world, the rule of thumb is: Do what works.
+In the real world, the general rule is: Do what works.
 If your child's too old for a pacifier but it helps him sleep, you'll probably make the "mistake" of letting him keep it.
 Let yourself off the hook -- it won't hurt him.
 When in doubt, ask your pediatrician.

 You Become a Judge

 As your child grows, so does your role as mediator.
-There'll be disputes between siblings to settle, boundaries to establish, time-outs to monitor.
+There'll be disputes between siblings to settle, boundaries to establish, timeouts to monitor.
 Discipline isn't the easiest thing to administer.
 But it's part of the job -- and it's healthy for your child.

 Tip: Set aside time to spend with each child individually, so each one feels they get your attention.

 It'll be a couple of years before you start potty training your new baby.
 But when you do, either you or your spouse will likely have an audience when you go to the bathroom.
 It's called parent modeling.
 And it's one way to teach what going to the bathroom is all about.
 A kid, especially a smart kid like yours, can learn a lot by watching.